 1> if the UE is in RRC_IDLE or if the UE is in RRC_INACTIVE or if the UE is in RRC_CONNECTED while T311 is running: [FFS]

-2> if the cellBarred in the acquired MIB is set to barred;
+2> if the cellBarred in the acquired MIB is set to barred:

 3> consider the cell as barred in accordance with TS 38.304 [FFS];

+3> if intraFreqReselection is set to notAllowed:

+4> consider cell re-selection to other cells on the same frequency as the barred cell as not allowed, as specified in TS 38.304 [X].

+3> else:

+4> consider cell re-selection to other cells on the same frequency as the barred cell as allowed, as specified in TS 38.304 [X].

-2> else,
+2> else:

-3> apply the received parameter(s) [FFS] to acquire SIB1.
+3> apply the pdcch-ConfigSIB1, subCarrierSpacingCommon, ssb-SubcarrierOffset and dmrs-TypeA-Position to acquire SIB1.

 5.2.2.4.2 Actions upon reception of the SystemInformationBlockType1